coldfrey/commit-me/README.md

 > Why do programmers prefer dark mode?
 Because light attracts bugs!
 2025-01-14 22:56:00 UTC 🤖
 > What's a programmer's favorite hangout spot?
 The Foo Bar!
+2025-01-17 22:56:00 UTC 💻
+> Why did the developer go broke?
+Because they used up all their cache!
 2025-02-07 22:55:53 UTC 😎
 > I'm not lazy, I'm just efficient.
 2025-02-07 22:57:56 UTC 😃